 I’m in more of a ‘blogging’ frame of mind than I’ve been all year, though.
 I suspect other interests have shifted, leaving more room for that.
 I’ve been looking around and reading more; wondering more about other bloggers.
 I doubt if I will be here every day, especially if I’m so cold that I’ve taken refuge downstairs… but I have more appetite for it.

-Sometimes I miss being young… I used to feel there was no limit to what you could do or write about.
+Sometimes I miss being a kid… I used to feel there was no limit to what you could do or write about.
 To think of something was to write, and I didn’t worry about originality as such… if it came from me and wasn’t a repeat of something I remembered reading or hearing somewhere else, then it was original.
 I wasn’t stupid — I realized that true originality is rare… ideas are derivative and people often think the same thoughts independently.
 But the world seemed big enough and diverse enough to bear it.